goncaloroque30/GRAPE-Docs/docs/About/ThirdParty.md

-## Third Party Software used by GRAPE
+# Third Party Software

+This is a complete list of the third party software used by GRAPE:

 - [Doctest](https://github.com/doctest/doctest)
 - [GeographicLib](https://github.com/geographiclib/geographiclib)